amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-09-23-distributed-tracing-spring-boot-opentracing-jaeger.md

     }
 }
 ```
 Here, we have two endpoints `/path1` and `/path2` .
-The idea here is to use two instances of the same application. `/path1` internally calls `/path2` at a fixed port 8090.
+The idea here is to use two instances of the same application such that `/path1` calls `/path2` of another service at a fixed port 8090.

 For the spans to get connected to the same trace id, We need to create a RestTemplate bean to allow Jaeger to include an interceptor.
 This then helps to add traces to the outgoing request which will help to trace the entire request.
 ```java